pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Tweak-Tool.md

 Launch the program (Tweaks) and change the following settings:

-- Appearance
-	- Legacy Applications: Adwaita-dark
 - Keyboard & Mouse
 	- Mouse
 		- Pointer Location: On
 - Windows
 	- Center New Windows: On
+    - Resize with Secondary-Click: On
 	- Window Focus
 		- Focus on Hover: On